imchinu/demo/README.md

 ## adding more content

-# hope this doesnt cause any touble
+# gotta check if this workds